You are here

 2. A brief narrative of one to two pages that explains

 - the scope of the BibKit

 - the benefits and unique features of the BibKit; how it differs from similar publications

 3. A detailed outline that includes

 The Books Panel will provide compilers of approved proposals with production guidelines and a letter of agreement from MLA headquarters specifying the rights (including the receipt of author royalties) and responsibilities of the compilers and MLA regarding published BibKits.
-MLA letters of agreement are typically mailed to compilers within thirty days after a proposal's acceptance.

 A letter of agreement between the author and MLA is signed only after the proposal is accepted by the Books Panel.

 The completed BibKit will be reviewed by editorial staff at MLA headquarters.
 Only the table of contents and introduction will be proofread; the remaining documents will be reviewed briefly for production quality.
 MLA's Publications Department coordinates the production, printing, and marketing of the kit.
-This process takes approximately three to four weeks.